Hypxwghost/Hypxwghost/README.md

 ---

-- 🔭 I’m currently working on Django !
+- 🔭 I’m currently working on Reactjs and Python!
-- 🌱 I’m currently learning Python !
+- 🌱 I’m currently learning Python and Reactjs !
 - ⁉ I’m looking for help with React,JavaScript,Typescript and Python !
 - Stay safe,stay at 127.0.0.0,wear a 255.255.255.255 !